cardanonix/pelotero-engine/README.md

 - processDate: Processes a given date by fetching game schedule and game data, then outputs them.

-- scrapeDataForDateRange: Main function that processes data scraping for a given date range.
+- scrapeStatsForDateRange: Main function that processes data scraping for a given date range.

 # Usage
-To scrape data for a specific date range, you can use the scrapeDataForDateRange function, providing the start and end date:
+To scrape data for a specific date range, you can use the scrapeStatsForDateRange function, providing the start and end date:

 ```
 nix develop github:cardanonix/scraperProto